22 Best Email Tools With a Free Tier (2026)

 Loops' free plan includes 1,000 contacts with email sending, event tracking, and basic automations.
 For SaaS startups with fewer than 1,000 users, this means you can set up event-triggered email sequences (onboarding, trial conversion) from day one without paying.

 Loops' free tier includes the event system, which is the platform's core feature.
 You can send events from your app and trigger email sequences based on those events.
-For SaaS startups that need behavioral triggers on a budget, this is the most cost-effective option alongside Sequenzy.
+For SaaS startups that need behavioral triggers on a budget, this is one of the most cost-effective options alongside Sequenzy.

 The limitation to watch for: the jump from free to paid is steep.
 There's no $10 or $20 intermediate plan.
 When you outgrow 1,000 contacts, you're jumping to $49/month.
-Plan for this transition in your budgeting.
+Plan for this transition in your budgeting and don't let it surprise you mid-launch.

 Best for: Developers wanting free transactional email